MrJacz/gator/README.md

 - ✅ Multi-user support with simple authentication
 - ✅ Follow multiple RSS feeds
-- ✅ Automatic feed aggregation with configurable intervals
+- ✅ Automatic feed aggregation with configurable intervals and concurrent fetching
 - ✅ Duplicate post detection
 - ✅ Robust date parsing for various RSS formats
 - ✅ Browse posts with sorting (by date or title), filtering (by feed), and pagination